Megaladapis: Extinction

-Some exterior scratches and incisions were found on both its metatarsus and its mandibula.
-The cuts on the metatarsus are comparable to those found in caves and are thought to have been produced by humans, while those on the mandibula seem to have been produced by some instrument engineered for cutting – indications that the Megalapadis was at some point in direct contact with the anatomically-modern humans of its time.
+Over-hunting by humans was deemed a major contributor to the extinction of "giant" lemurs.
+Minor droughts are frequent in Madagascar, but a major drought approximately 1000 years ago significantly lowered water levels in lakes, caused a severe vegetation transition, and created conditions suitable for wildfires in grasslands and savannas.
+Crop failures due to these conditions would drive inhabitants to hunt for bushmeat to survive, and these giant lemurs were an easy source of said meat.
+Some exterior scratches and incisions were found on both the metatarsus and mandibula of Megaladapis fossils.
+The cuts on the metatarsus are comparable to those found in caves and are thought to have been produced by humans, while those on the mandibula seem to have been produced by some instrument engineered for cutting – indications that the Megaladapis was at some point in direct contact with the anatomically-modern humans of its time.